AdobeDocs/create-embed-sdk/src/pages/quick-action.md

 ## Getting started

 `Ready to embed Adobe Express Quick Actions on your platform?
-Our team can connect with you on your use case, just fill out our form. <l https://survey.adobe.com/jfe/form/SV_9LggYGfzm9w4Yaq >`
+Our team can connect with you on your use case, just fill out our form. <https://survey.adobe.com/jfe/form/SV_9LggYGfzm9w4Yaq >`

 - [Get started](https://adobe.io)
 - [Try the demo](https://adobe.io)